The Impressive Legacy of the Woman — Join the women-for-women initiative

 The suppression of the feminine principle especially over the past two thousand years has enabled the ego to gain absolute supremacy in the collective human psyche … If the balance between male and female energies had not been destroyed on our planet, the ego’s growth would have been greatly curtailed … “

-Tolle makes the compelling argument that a human, regardless of gender, is innately equipped with both the feminine and masculine genius, yet somewhere along the way these innate qualities became unbalanced.
-It is this loss of balance, this loss of the feminine “self” that has led to an uneven playing field in business, in leadership roles, in government and politics, and in virtually every aspect of a woman’s life.
+Tolle makes the compelling argument that a human, regardless of gender, is innately equipped with both the feminine and masculine genius, yet somewhere along the way, these innate qualities became unbalanced.
+It is this loss of balance, this loss of the feminine “self,” that has led to an uneven playing field in business, leadership roles, government and politics, and virtually every aspect of a woman’s life.